 Don’t you have a relationship of your own to concentrate on?

-I’ve been friends with her for awhile now, We kind of dated when we first met, we talk to each other about very personal things.
+I’ve been friends with her for a while now, We kind of dated when we first met, we talk to each other about very personal things.
 I know she’s been trying to quit smoking, about a month ago she finally did.
 We stopped talking as much recently, she asked me the other day, It just seemed weird to me.

-A: Why would it seem weird?
+Answer: Why would it seem weird?
 You surely know how difficult it is to give up smoking.

 All she is doing is looking for some sort of recognition from you and a simple ‘well done’.

 It may be that she is looking for more of a relationship than you are prepared to let happen, in which case, you need to set her straight, rather than let her build up her hopes by trying to impress you.

 How would you have responded to these questions?
 I’d love to know.
 You can find more advice on my problem page

 Midlife mum from Cardiff.
 Wine Imbiber.
 Likes glitter, fluff and olives.
 Approaching tweendom with Caitlin (11) and Ieuan (10).
 The husband is hiding in the loft.

 This blog is a participant in the Amazon EU Associates Programme, an affiliate advertising programme designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.co.uk